solid/solidproject.org/pages/faqs.md

 ##  When using Solid, how is data stored?

 **It depends on the Pod Provider**.
 From a user point of view, how the data is stored is not as important as how it is accessed and controlled.
 No matter who the Pod Provider is, in order to be Solid compliant, it has to expose data the same way: as resources in folders.
 However,the implementors of the standard are free to pick the underlying technologies according to their own purposes and constraints.
-That is why performances may vary from one Pod Provider to another.
+That is why performance may vary from one Pod Provider to another.

 <details>
 <summary><a>More details</a></summary>